midhunkm1294-bit/youtubeuploaderbot/README.md

 * [Screenshots](#screenshots)
 * [Contact](#contact)

 ### Info

 This is a simple hobby project which i was really curious about to impliment.
 This is a Telegram bot which uses [Youtube Data API v3](https://developers.google.com/youtube/v3/ "Youtube Data API v3") to upload videos to Youtube.
 This bot uses [OAuth 2.0](https://en.wikipedia.org/wiki/OAuth#OAuth_2.0 "OAuth 2,0") to connect to your Youtube Channel.

+### Commands

+        /start - Starts The Bot
+        /help - Help You !
+Tells You About About And Help To Authenticate /authentication - Use For Authentication
+        /upload - Reply to the video to upload To Telegram /Authenticate - Put You Authentication Code after this Command To authenticate And Start Uploading

 ### Libraries Used